- What is the current immigration guidance?

 After the sequestration period is over, then unvaccinated students may go on campus and attend classes as long as they continue to follow campus and CDC guidance for unvaccinated people.

 - Am I required to quarantine after arriving in the U.S.?

-- Currently, the CDC recommends that unvaccinated travelers get a COVID-19 test and self-quarantine after international travel for a minimum of 7 days.
+UC Davis is following the CDC guidance regarding quarantine and isolation policies for the wider campus community.
+Currently, the CDC recommends that unvaccinated travelers get a COVID-19 test and self-quarantine after international travelfor a minimum of 7 days.
 Unvaccinated travelers who do not get tested are recommended to self-quarantine for a minimum of 10 days.

 UC Davis has initiated a Campus Ready project, and we recommend regularly checking this website for information about campus rules and regulations regarding COVID-19.

 If you plan to travel in the U.S. between states, please keep in mind that some states may have different COVID-19 regulations.
 Please make sure to check online before arranging any trips